julianschill/klipper-led_effect/docs/LED_Effect.md

 Sets the frame rate in frames per second for the effect

 run_on_error:
-Keeps the last color on a shutdown.
-(Currently not working)
+(Needs patched MCU firmware.
+Currently not supported.)

 heater:
 Specifies the heater to use for a heater effect.
+Use `extruder` for the extruder and `heater_bed` for the bed.
+For temperature fans or  sensors add the type and use quotes.
-For a temperature fan put temperature_fan and use quotes: `heater: "temperature_fan myfan"`
+Example: `heater: "temperature_fan myfan"`

 analog_pin:
 Specifies the pin to use for effects using an analog signal.

 stepper:
 Specifies the stepper motor to use for the stepper effect.
+Possible values are:
+`x`, `y` and `z`.
+Example: `stepper: x`

 ## Defining LEDs